linrongbin16/gitlinker.nvim/README.md

 **Parameters:**

-- `url`: The generated git link.
+- `url`: The generated url.
 For example: https://codeberg.org/linrongbin16/gitlinker.nvim/src/commit/a570f22ff833447ee0c58268b3bae4f7197a8ad8/LICENSE#L4-L7.

 For now we have below builtin actions:

 - `require("gitlinker.actions").clipboard`: Copy url to clipboard.
 - `require("gitlinker.actions").system`: Open url in browser.

-If you only need to get the generated url, instead of do some actions, you can pass a callback function to accept the url:
+If you only need to print the generated url, you can pass a callback function to consume:

 ```lua
 require("gitlinker").link({